jfaubus/PythonExploration/README.md

 # PythonExploration
-An exploration of different Python methods and object oriented programming.
+An exploration of different Python methods and object oriented programming for Computing Fundamentals (EECE2140).